lab1092/blender-manual_ja/manual/world/mist.rst

 the *Mist* *Height* options has been limited to create smoke covering the floor.

-This simple scene was inspired by [http://stefan-morrell.cgsociety.org/gallery/536375/ Stefan Morell's *Arc Sci-Fi Corridor* ].
+This simple scene was inspired by
+`Stefan Morell's Arc Sci-Fi Corridor <http://stefan-morrell.cgsociety.org/gallery/536375/>`__.